veraLukyanova/In_the_shadows/README.md

 ## Selector
   - Animation when level is unlocked
   - Selection animation when a level is choosed
-  - Display name of level on the header or a hint if the level is not finished
+  - Text hint for each level
-  - Status text of corresponding level :
+  - Status of corresponding level :

                  - red : Locked
                  - green : Available